yassine-yahya/Module-Servers/hotel-bookings-api/README.md

 ### Testing

-You should use the app "postman" to test creating and deleting bookings.
+Use Postman to test creating and deleting bookings.

 You can also try with this ALPHA-version [hotel tester app: https://cyf-hotel-tester.netlify.com/](https://cyf-hotel-tester.netlify.com/).

-- Note that you'll have to click `set API` and enter your own base URL (e.g. https://alisina-hotel-server.glitch.me)
+- Note that you'll have to click `set API` and enter your own base URL
 - Do not rely on this app for your testing.
 Be sure to check the javascript console if it misbehaves.

 ## Data model